Follow TV Tropes

 • Volume 4 turns when it's found out that the Valkyrie Police School is dirty, illegally accepting weapons from Kaiser in return for doing Kaiser's dirty work.
 In addition, it's revealed that Kaya is secretly plotting to overthrow the General Student Council and disband SCHALE.

-• Color-Coded for Your Convenience: The damage and defense types are color-coded: Explosive damage and Light armor are red, Penetration damage and Heavy armor are yellow, Mystic damage and Special armor are blue.
+• Color-Coded for Your Convenience: The damage and defense types are color-coded: Explosive damage and Light armor are red, Penetration damage and Heavy armor are yellow, Mystic damage and Special armor are blue, Sonic damage and Elastic armor are pink.
 Each damage type is most effective against the defense type of the same color.

 • Combat Medic: A few Strikers can heal allies in the battlefield, emptying a Specialist slot in the team and allowing more flexibility in the teambuilding.
-They also pack some damage, usually small one.
+They also pack some damage, though it's usually small compared to specialized damage dealers.

 • Shimoe Koharu, while wielding a sniper rifle, tosses a Holy Hand Grenade that damages enemies and heals allies upon explosion.
 Her enhanced skill increases her attack power as well.

-• Saiba Midori is mostly focused at damage dealing, but her Basic Skill can recover some HP to the most wounded ally.
+• Saiba Midori is mostly focused at damage dealing, but her Basic Skill can recover some HP for the most wounded ally.

 • Mari, while being in a Specialist slot, has a Basic Skill that deals little damage to the enemy.
-Her EX skill removes a status ailment while providing a decent shield, considering that she has decent Healing stat.
+Her EX Skill removes a status ailment while providing a decent shield, considering that she has a decent Healing stat.

-• Her tracksuit outfit (which is Striker) can heal very large amount of HP to all surrounding allies due to her high Healing power and quite large multiplier to work with (if target is heavily wounded, then her sub skill will recover even more HP).
+• Her Track variant (which is a Striker) can heal a very large amount of HP to all surrounding allies due to her high Healing power and a large multiplier to work with in emergenciesnote .

 • Cores-and-Turrets Boss: Chesed can activate nearby turrets that target the furthest enemy, in order to pick off the backline damage dealers.

-• Cowardly Boss: Kaitengers in Bounty stages - they run away if a significant chunk of their health is gone.
+• Kaitengers in Bounty stages—they run away if a significant chunk of their health is gone.
 They stop running at the end of the stage map.

 • Chesed, upon encountering any intruders, covers its core and starts summoning mechanical soldiers to deal with them.